3D Printing Services for Prototype and Production Parts

 Multi Jet Fusion (MJF)

-3D Printing Part - Multi Jet Fusion (MJF)
+3D Printed Part Made Using Multi Jet Fusion (MJF) Process

 Multi Jet Fusion selectively applies fusing and detailing agents across a bed of nylon powder, which are fused in thousands of layers by heating elements into a solid functional component.